We Are Hard-Wired to Climb the Social Ladder, But it Actually Makes us Unhappy

 But, today we are hard-wired to seek status, not in a primitive tribe, but in a more modern version of a social hierarchy - “The Social Ladder.”

 “Researchers have found evidence that our brains may actually be hard-wired for hierarchy.
 We are primed to climb the social ladder.
 We may be wired to value the "top dog" over the people who rank below us.
-Because social rank is so important, certain [brain] regions do seemed to be wired to interpret it.
+Because social rank is so important, certain [brain] regions do seemed to be wired to interpret it.”

 - ABC News

-Climbing the the social ladder is that hard-wired, that we often don’t realise we’re doing it.
 We climb the ladder on autopilot.
 So, subconsciously it influences every decision of our lives.
 Even if we don’t think it does.

 “The social hierarchy has a huge influence on us -- on how we act, whom we spend time with, even where we go and what we buy.”